Is Autonomous Coder Safe?

 When Should You Avoid Autonomous Coder?

-Even well-trusted tools aren't right for every situation.
+Even promising tools aren't right for every situation.
 Consider avoiding Autonomous Coder in these scenarios:

-For each scenario, evaluate whether Autonomous Coder's trust score of 73.4/100 meets your organization's risk tolerance.
-The Nerq Verified status indicates general production readiness, but sector-specific requirements may apply.
+For each scenario, evaluate whether Autonomous Coder's trust score of 57.8/100 meets your organization's risk tolerance.
+We recommend running a manual security assessment alongside the automated Nerq score.

 How Autonomous Coder Compares to Industry Standards

 Nerq indexes over 6 million software tools, apps, and packages across dozens of categories.
 Among coding tools, the average Trust Score is 62/100.
-Autonomous Coder's score of 73.4/100 is significantly above the category average of 62/100.
+Autonomous Coder's score of 57.8/100 is near the category average of 62/100.

 Industry benchmarks matter because they contextualize a tool's safety profile.
 A score that looks moderate in isolation may actually represent strong performance within a challenging category — or vice versa.
 Nerq's category-relative analysis helps teams make informed decisions by showing not just absolute quality, but how a tool ranks against its direct peers.